gagomes/ldd3/notes.md

 *scull_release()* doesn't free anything, because we want to preserve the memory after the user closes the device file. *scull_cleanup_module()* will return all the resources when the module is unloaded.

-*copy_to_user()* and *copy_from_user()* return 0 if successful, and return the amount of memory still to be copied otherwise. *scull_read()* is free to transfer data less than requested for the sake of simplicity, and the user is expected to retry. *fread()* reissues the system call until completion of the requested data transfer, and the user won't even notice. *scull_write()* also does partial transfer, but should support the model of either failing or succeeding completely for compatibility.
+*copy_to_user()* and *copy_from_user()* return 0 if successful, and return the amount of memory still to be copied otherwise. *scull_read()* is free to transfer data less than requested for the sake of simplicity, and leave the job of retrying to the user.
+The *fread()* library function reissues the system call until completion of the requested data transfer. *scull_write()* also does partial transfer, although it should support the model of either failing or succeeding completely for compatibility.

 Chapter 4
 ---------